M2Team/NanaZip/ReadMe.md

         SakuraNeko.)
   - [ ] Try to create a new archive format for Windows imaging.
   - [ ] Try to add ISO creation support.

-**All kinds of contributions will be appreciated.
-All suggestions, pull requests and issues are welcome.**

 ## Documents